mentalisttraceur/xtables-multi-safe-flock/README.md

+(Note: the two shell scripts are identical except for the comments.)

 This is a quickly thrown together script that I needed to work around the fact that the ip[6]tables found in the Maemo 5 community repos for Nokia N900 phones seem to be prone to race conditions.
 I found that two processes running